1986 World Snooker Championship: Final

 The final between Steve Davis and Joe Johnson took place on 4 and 5 May.
-It was a best-of-35 frames match played over four sessions.
+It was a best-of-35-frames match played over four sessions.
 The two players had never previously played a professional match against each other.
 Davis was considered much more likely to win the final, reflected in the bookmakers' odds of 2/9 for Davis and 5/1 for Johnson.
-Davis took a 3–1 lead before the first mid-session interval, having made breaks of 108 and 107.
+Davis took a 3–1 lead before the first mid-session interval, making breaks of 108 and 107.
 Johnson then took the next three frames to finish the first session 4–3 ahead.
 Davis made a strong start to the second session, winning four frames in succession to put himself 7–4 ahead.
 After the next mid-session interval, Johnson won four consecutive frames, before Davis clinched the last frame to leave the match level at 8–8 overnight.

 On the second day, Johnson wore an unusual pair of red, pink and white leather shoes.
 On resuming the match, he won another run of four frames to take him into a 12–8 lead, assisted by a fluke on a red ball in the 18th frame.
 The third session ended with Johnson 13–11 ahead.
 In the final session, the crowd responded in favour of Johnson, who had played with an attacking style throughout the tournament.
 He won three of the next four frames to lead 16–12 before the mid-session interval.
-Johnson then won frame 29, and secured a break of 64 in frame 30 to win the match 18–12.
-The win helped lift him from 16th place in the 1985–1986 professional rankings to eighth for 1986–1987.
+Johnson then won frame 29 and secured a break of 64 in frame 30 to win the match 18–12.
+The win helped lift him from 16th place in the 19851986 professional rankings to eighth for 19861987.